alco-company/mortimer-bellis/WORKLOG.md

 * handle payroll_period => for payroll_processing and not
 * stack flash messages
 * yellow "tag" showing comment on punch
+* allow employees to setup their own work schedule
+* archive employees once they off-board (or only work as temps)

 ## CHANGELOG

+### 18/6/2024

+* add prettier mail layouts

 ### 17/6/2024